jackdoe/programming-for-kids/week-0.md

 Spend the rest of the time for the day touch typing.
 Don't rush it.
 Place your fingers properly on the keyboard and slowly type the letters.

+> Spend the whole day touch typing and making and opening new files in IDLE and notepad; I cant stress enough how important it is for the kid to be independent to be able on its own to make or open a file.

 ## [DAY-4] HTML